prathameshkhade/linux_handbook/index of chapter  13.md

 Understand how to mount volumes to persist data within a container.

 ### 13.2.3 Podman Basics
-- `Installing Podman:` Install Podman on your system and compare its command structure to Docker.
+- `Installing Podman:` Install Podman on your system (ubuntu and redhat) and compare its command structure to Docker.
 - `Running Containers with Podman`: Use podman run to execute containers using the same Docker images.
 - `Key Differences`: Focus on the major distinction between Docker (daemon-based) and Podman (daemonless) and how it affects container management.
 - `Rootless Containers`: Explore the concept of running containers as a non-root user with Podman for enhanced security.